athetosis/SchedulerAPI/README.md

 ## SchedulerAPI

-# This project has not been updated since Spigot 1.8.9, there is not guarantee that it will work with further versions!
+# Project has not been updated since Spigot 1.8; No guarantees that it'll work with new versions!

 An API dealing with the non-user-friendliness of the Bukkit API's Scheduler component.